 I can’t stress this enough.
 If your friend hasn’t officiated a wedding before, they’re not going to know how to officiate a wedding.
 Period.
-Sometimes, Google is a wonderful tool to find correct information but a lot of the time, Google is wrong.
+Sometimes, Google is a wonderful tool to find correct information but a lot of the time, Google is wrong and experience matters too.

 Your friend has the time and is willing to do the work

 There’s a reason good wedding officiants aren’t cheap.
 I spend a minimum of 15-20 hours per wedding ceremony on the writing alone.
 That doesn’t include the time it takes to get to know the couple, meetings, and preparation time at rehearsals.
 If you or your friend don’t have this time, find a professional who does.
 You have enough tasks to worry about for your wedding!